kura/kura.gg/content/retrying-dynamically-configured-upstreams-with-openresty.rst

 it for reverse proxying.

-This approach is great for multiple reasons; you can dynamically update the server of backends available, you can add logic to how a backend is chosen and more.
+This approach is great for multiple reasons; you can dynamically update the server of backends available, you can add logic to how a backend is chosen, and more.

 The downside to this approach is in using it you are disabling nginx's builtin